-Yesenia N. González-Meneses, Josefina Guerrero-García
+Yesenia N. González Meneses, Josefina Guerrero García, Carlos Alberto Reyes García, Iván Olmos Pineda, Juan Manuel González Calleros

-Benemérita Universidad Autónoma de Puebla, Facultad de Ciencias de la Computación, Puebla, Mexico
+BUAP, Facultad de Computación, Puebla, Mexico INAOE, Ciencias Computacionales, Puebla, Mexico {yeseniaglez0, joseguga0, ivanoprkl, jumagoca78}@gmail.com, kargaxxi@inaoep.mx

-{yeseniaglez0,joseguga01}@gmail.com

 Abstract.
-The intention of this work is to achieve an automatic identification of emotions in educational environments using machine learning algorithms and physiological and behavioral signal acquisition technologies to identify relations between emotions and learning.
-Four of the main learning-centered emotions are considered [1]: engagement, boredom, confusion and frustration.
-It is proposed to make a fusion of data from four signal acquisition technologies with the objective of achieving the identification of emotions in the most precise manner.
-The development of an appropriate database for the study of emotions is a fundamental task.
-Therefore, considering the stages of the proposed methodology, the first of them is presented and the design of the experiment that will be executed for data collection with college students during a learning process.
+This paper presents a methodological proposal for automatic identification of emotions in educational environments using machine learning algorithms and physiological and behavioral signal acquisition technologies to identify relations between emotions and learning.
+Four of the main learningcentered emotions are considered [1]: engagement, boredom, confusion and frustration.
+It is proposed to make a fusion of data from two physiological and behavioral signal acquisition technologies with the objective of achieving the identification of emotions in the most precise manner.
+Therefore, considering the stages of the proposed methodology, the first of them is presented and the design of the experiment that will be executed for data collection.
+The development of an appropriate database with elements belonging to a learning environment for the study of emotions is an essential task.

-Keywords.
-Automatic identification of emotions, learning-centered emotions, machine learning.
+Keywords: automatic identification of emotions, learning-centered emotions, learning environment, physiological signals, machine learning.